awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

 1. Acquire an SSL certificate from a trusted Certificate Authority\.
 The certificate should cover both the subdomain you created in step 1 as well as the CDN you configured in steps 3–5\.
 Upload the certificate to the CDN\.

-## Part 2: Setting up a Configuration Set to Refer to a Custom Open and Click Tracking Domain<a name="configure-custom-open-click-domain-config-set"></a>
+## Part 2: Setting up a configuration set to refer to a custom open and click tracking domain<a name="configure-custom-open-click-domain-config-set"></a>

 After you configure your domain to handle open and click tracking redirects, you must set up an event destination in a configuration set to refer to your custom domain\.
 You can complete this step using the Amazon SES console or the `CreateConfigurationSetTrackingOptions` API operation\.
 This section contains procedures for completing these tasks using the Amazon SES console; for more information about using the API, see [CreateConfigurationSetTrackingOptions](https://docs.aws.amazon.com/ses/latest/APIReference/API_CreateConfigurationSetTrackingOptions.html) in the [Amazon Simple Email Service API Reference](https://docs.aws.amazon.com/ses/latest/APIReference/)\.